AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

     ![](../assets/load-file.png)

-1. Adjust the column settings, and how to format data from the available options.
+1. Use the **Columns** section in the left pane to adjust the data type and width for each column.

+1. In the **Formatting** section located under the columns configuration, specify how the external file is formatted to ensure that data is correctly imported.

 1. Click **Confirm** once settings are correct.

 ## Example{#load-example}

-A sample of an external file loading is available with the **Reconciliation** activity in [this section](reconciliation.md#example).
+A sample of an external file loading used with the **Reconciliation** activity is available in [this section](reconciliation.md#example).